DEGAorg/midnight-mcp/docs/setup-guide.md

 # Set up a new agent in a specific directory, example debugs with mcp-inspector
 yarn setup-agent -a <agent-name> -d /path/to/your/project

-# Or provide your own seed
+# Or provide your own hex seed (32-byte entropy in hex format)
-yarn setup-agent -a <agent-name> -s "your-seed-here"
+yarn setup-agent -a <agent-name> -s "your-hex-seed-here"

+# Or provide your own BIP39 mnemonic phrase (12 or 24 words)
+yarn setup-agent -a <agent-name> -m "abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about"

 # Force overwrite existing seed file
 yarn setup-agent -a <agent-name> -f